 Law enforcement does not collect any personally identifiable information from the pilot.

 The connected vehicle environment relies mainly on dedicated short-range communication (DSRC) technology, which has more security and privacy protections than Wi-Fi or Bluetooth.
 Additional safeguards have also been developed to prevent unauthorized access to the system.

 Cars must be equipped with a DSRC-enabled device in order to participate in the downtown Tampa connected vehicle environment.
 However, drivers of unequipped vehicles may also notice some improvements.
 For example, the City of Tampa’s Transportation Management Center uses data from connected vehicles to improve traffic signal timing at certain intersections.
 As a result, all drivers on the affected streets may experience a smoother trip.

-Registration for drivers to participate is now closed.
+Currently, registration is open for select drivers to participate.
 Please contact us for more information.